BMW 7 Series (E38): In-car electronics

-The E38 was one the first European car to be available with satellite navigation, a system called CARIN jointly developed by BMW and Philips.
+The E38 was one of the first European cars to be available with satellite navigation, a system called CARIN jointly developed by BMW and Philips.

 The in-car entertainment (radio, audio system, satellite navigation, television and communications systems) are part of an automotive communication system called I-bus.

 A multi-function steering wheel included controls for the audio, phone, cruise control and air recirculation.

 Special models

 L7

 From 1997 to 2001, BMW marketed an extended wheelbase limousine model called the L7.
 The wheelbase was extended by 250 mm over the "iL" models, resulting in an overall length of 5.37 m.
 Features included electrically adjustable rear seats, rear footrests, fold down rear trays, a fridge, rear television screen, video player and a fax machine.